-- Before starting medication for ADHD, people with ADHD should have a full assessment, 7.3 which should include: - a review to confirm they continue to meet the criteria for ADHD and need 1. treatment - a review of mental health and social circumstances, including: 2. - presence of coexisting mental health and neurodevelopmental conditions " - current educational or employment circumstances " - risk assessment for substance misuse and drug diversion >> - " care needs - a review of physical health, including: 3. - a medical history, taking into account conditions that may be contraindications for specific medicines - current medication - height and weight (measured and recorded against the normal range for age, height and sex) - baseline pulse and blood pressure (measured with an appropriately sized cuff and compared with the normal range for age) - a cardiovascular assessment if there is family history or other risk factors - an electrocardiogram (ECG) if the treatment may affect the QT interval.
+- 7.3 Before starting medication for ADHD, people with ADHD should have a full assessment, which should include: - a review to confirm they continue to meet the criteria for ADHD and need treatment - 2. a review of mental health and social circumstances, including: - " presence of coexisting mental health and neurodevelopmental conditions - " current educational or employment circumstances - " risk assessment for substance misuse and drug diversion - " care needs - 3. a review of physical health, including: - \ a medical history, taking into account conditions that may be contraindications for specific medicines - \ current medication - \ height and weight (measured and recorded against the normal range for age, height and sex) - \ baseline pulse and blood pressure (measured with an appropriately sized cuff and compared with the normal range for age) - \ a cardiovascular assessment if there is family history or other risk factors - an electrocardiogram (ECG) if the treatment may affect the QT interval.

-- Refer for a cardiology opinion before starting medication for ADHD if any of the 7.4 following apply: - history of congenital heart disease or previous cardiac surgery - cardiac disease - shortness of breath on exertion compared with peers - fainting on exertion or in response to fright or noise - occasional bumps are usually ectopic and do not need investigation) - chest pain suggesting cardiac origin - signs of heart failure - a murmur heard on cardiac examination - blood pressure that is classified as hypertensive for adults - 7.5 and young people.
+- 7.4 Refer for a cardiology opinion before starting medication for ADHD if any of the following apply: - history of congenital heart disease or previous cardiac surgery - history of sudden death in a first-degree relative under 40 years suggesting a cardiac disease - shortness of breath on exertion compared with peers - fainting on exertion or in response to fright or noise - palpitations that are rapid, regular and start and stop suddenly (fleeting occasional bumps are usually ectopic and do not need investigation) - chest pain suggesting cardiac origin - signs of heart failure - a murmur heard on cardiac examination - blood pressure that is classified as hypertensive for adults - 7.5 Refer to a paediatric hypertension specialist before starting medication for ADHD if blood pressure is consistently above the 95th centile for age and height for children and young people.